getify/remote-csp-channel/README.md

 `%transport-type%` is the chosen transport factory (like `TransportSocketIO`).
 See [Transports](#transports) for available options.

-`%transport-args` (optional) specify arguments to pass along automatically to the transport factory.
-For example, if the browser is spinning up a web worker bridged channel, you'd need to create a `new Worker(" .. ")` instance to pass in.
+`%transport-args%` (optional) specify arguments to pass along to the transport factory's `connect(..)` method.
+For example, if you're spinning up a web worker bridged channel from a browser, you'd need to create a `new Worker(..)` instance to pass along as a `%transport-args%` argument.

 ### Open Channel